schulle4u/yellow-extensions-schulle4u/audio/README.md

 The following arguments are available, all but the first argument are optional:

-`url` = URL for audio file, e.g. OGG or MP3
+`Url` = URL of audio file, e.g. OGG or MP3
-`download` = show download link for audio file, 1 or 0
+`Download` = show download link for audio file, 1 or 0
-`style` = CSS class to use for the player
+`Style` = CSS class of player

-This extension embeds a basic audio player using the HTML5 `<audio>` tag, which is supported by most web browsers.
+This extension embeds a basic audio player using the HTML `<audio>` element, which is supported by most web browsers.

 ## Examples